5.1 Clinical aspects

 5.1.1 Incubation

-The average incubation period is 10 days (8 to 13 days) from the date of exposure to the virus to the onset of the first clinical signs.
+The average incubation period is 10 days (10 to 14 days) from the date of exposure to the virus to the onset of the first clinical signs.
+It can be as short as 7 days and in very rare cases can be up to 23 days.

 5.1.2 Clinical presentation